 - Areas located approximately 2 kilometers from the coast.

-Lastly, choosing the correct product and tool is only half the job done, and it all comes down to how the installer completes the final touch, as an improperly installed screw is worse than none installed at all.
+Lastly, choosing the correct screws for metal roof installation is only half the job done, and it all comes down to how the installer completes the final touch, as an improperly installed screw is worse than none installed at all.

 Above are basic guidelines for the novice builder or contractor to follow when making the correct fastener selection.
 Since building sites differ from one another, additional factors may be required to take into consideration; it is best to contact an experienced salesperson or technician for on-site checks before making final decisions.